Hugo Dittberner

-Hugo Dittberner (born on 16 November 1944 in Gieboldehausen) is a German writer.
+Hugo Dittberner (born 16 November 1944 in Gieboldehausen) is a German writer.

 Early years

 Hugo Dittberner is the son of an accountant.
 Between 1956 and 1965 Dittberner attended a boarding school in Bad Nenndorf.
 After successfully completing his schooling he moved on to Göttingen University where he studied German literature and linguistics, history and philosophy, graduating in 1972.
 He taught briefly at Karlsruhe University before settling to the life of a freelance writer.